Store olive oil in a cool, dark, dry place away from heat, light, and moisture.

-We realize it’s not convenient to store your everyday olive oil(s) away from your stovetop, however, this is the best way to preserve the product.
-We store our everyday cooking and finishing oils in a closed cabinet in the kitchen away from all heat and moisture.
-The rest of the oils remain in their cases/tanks in our storage.
-Our storage area keeps a constant, cool temperature year-round.
+We realize it’s not convenient to store your favorite cooking fat far away from your stove, however, this is the best way to preserve the product.
+We store ours in a closed cabinet in the kitchen away from all heat and moisture.

-If you live in a place with extreme temperatures and/or humidity throughout the year (i.e. Arizona, Minnesota, Florida) try storing the oils in a box under the stairs or a closet in another room.
+If you live in a place with extreme temperatures and/or humidity throughout the year (i.e. Arizona, Minnesota, Florida) try storing bottles in a box under the stairs or a closet in another room.

-Apartment dwellers, it may be difficult to find space for oil, maybe try a storage cabinet in the living room that has doors.
-Be sure to label the boxes with the harvest year and do not forget about the oil!
+Apartment dwellers, it may be difficult to find space for multiple bottles or tins, maybe try a storage cabinet in the living room that has doors.
+Be sure to label the boxes with the harvest year.

 You May Also Like…